Blurrito/S3-Portfolio/Group/README.md

 ![Task list](https://i.imgur.com/IrfNU3H.png)

 At the end of each sprint, we would have a sprint review with the stakeholder in which we would present our progress and receive feedback.
 After this, we would have a retrospective in which we filtered through all feedback, decide what we would do with it and update our planning accordingly.
 We would also use this moment to discuss our teamwork, what went well and what we could do differently during the next sprint.

+#### What could we have done to improve our workflow?
+While we did work using the Agile method during this project, there are various areas in which we could have improved or added upon.
+One such area would be creating our definition of done.
+While we did have a list of requirements for each task to be implemented before it could be considered complete, we did not have a global definition that applied to all tasks.
+This in turn created lackluster quality control, with few to none tests being written.

+One thing I feel like we could have benefitted from if we had implemented it in our development process is pair programming.
+During our project, there were various occurrences of two people working on the same (or a closely related) task.
+With pair programming, both members could have given live feedback to one another while in turn learning about the other's coding style and the structure of the code they wrote.
+This in turn would have prevented a situation in our project where one of the two members working on the back-end project lost track of the code's functionality during the later stages of the project.

 ### What do I think of Agile?
 As someone who has used the waterfall method in past educational projects, the modularity and ease at which Agile can be applied to a software development makes for a very pleasant change of phase.
 The lack of most roles introduces a sense of equality which is unrivaled, and allows for team members to be selected based on their skills instead, which I am a very big fan of.
 On top of this, the continuous communication between team members does not only improve the workflow (by knowing everyone's progress, roadblocks and uncertainties), but in my experience also helps tremendously with building up connections with the team members.